TroubleNation FAQs

 How can organizers communicate with their members?

-• Through the platform: Whenever anyone from the group posts in the Discussion section of the landing page, all members who have not opted out will receive an email notifying them of the conversation.
+• Discussion notifications: Whenever someone posts in the Discussion section of your landing page, all members who have not opted out will receive an email notifying them of the conversation.

 • Email your members directly: Follow the instructions in the answer below to download the names, email addresses, and join dates of your members.